JKWalleiee/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 With these changes, the accuracy of the validation set increased (92.7%), but still not reached the desired percentage, therefore, I performed a third training, adding a dropout method.
 Initially, I use a keep probability of 75 % for the dropout, but after some tests I used a final value of 50%.

 By adding the dropout, the efficiency of the classifier exceeded the desired percentage (95.6%), however, I decided to perform an additional test, adding an exponential decay to the learning rate.
-Taking into account the theory of [AdamOptimizer] (https://www.tensorflow.org/api_docs/python/tf/train/AdamOptimizer), this technique already has a decay rate, however I decided to add this additional rate decay, with an initial learning rate of 0.005, and the results were satisfactory (96.31%).
+Taking into account the theory of [AdamOptimizer](https://www.tensorflow.org/api_docs/python/tf/train/AdamOptimizer), this technique already has a decay rate, however I decided to add this additional rate decay, with an initial learning rate of 0.005, and the results were satisfactory (96.31%).

 As the last step of training, I augmented and balanced the training data and retrain my network, reaching a validation percentage of (96.64%).
-On the notebbok you can find the CNN code (in [23]) and the code for training, validation and testing (in [25, 26 and 28])
+On the notebook you can find the CNN code (in [23]) and the code for training, validation and testing (in [25, 26 and 28])

 Below is a table with the summary of the steps taken for training the neural network